WorldObserver/Spider_Practice/README.md

-# This repository is a collection of spider practice rode
+# This repository is a collection of spider practice code